BeepBoopesMore/eTrafficPlus/README.md

 # Where are the templates docs?
 There is no need for docs for that , you can just read the file Templates.md to see how to use the respective template such for port-security , port-channel , etc. it's all there.

+#What vendors are available?
+- Cisco
+- Juniper
+- Huawei(Future)
+- TP_Link(Future)
+- Others in the future